Puja Sachdev | April 9, 2025 | Divorce

 Divorce is a common life event, but how many couples actually separate and why?
 Divorce statistics in the United States have fluctuated over the years because of a number of factors, including cultural views, the economy, and evolving family dynamics.

-What Percentage of Marriages End in Divorce?
+What Percentage of Marriages End in Divorce in the U.S.?

 The question of “What percentage of marriages end in divorce?” is often controversial.
-Many people assume it’s 50%, but research has shown that number is outdated.
-Recent U.S. Census studies show the divorce rate in America for 2021 was 6.9 per every 1,000, versus 9.7 in 2009.
+Many people assume it’s 50%, but research has shown that this number is outdated.
+Recent U.S. Census studies show that the divorce rate in America for 2021 was 6.9 per every 1,000, versus 9.7 in 2009.
 The likelihood increases for second and third marriages.

 Marriage success rates are often influenced by factors such as: